Jersey City, New Jersey: Race and ethnicity

 Jersey City has been called "one of the most diverse cities in the world" and for several years has been ranked as the most ethnically diverse city in the United States.
 The city is a major port of entry for immigration to the United States and a major employment center at the approximate core of the New York City metropolitan area; and given its proximity to Manhattan, Jersey City has evolved a globally cosmopolitan ambiance of its own, demonstrating a robust and growing demographic and cultural diversity concerning metrics including "nationality, religion, race, and domiciliary partnership."

 The city has undertaken several measures to engage its different immigrant communities.
 In 2017, Jersey City designated itself a "sanctuary city."
 In 2018, Jersey City established the Division of Immigrant Affairs within its Department of Health and Human Services (HHS) to support immigrant communities.
 The division works with nonprofit organizations to expand access to health and human services, immigration legal aid, education and English-language programs, job training, public benefits, and civic engagement opportunities.

 In 2020, Jersey City became the first municipality in the United States accredited for offering free legal services to immigrants as part of the United States Department of Justice (DoJ) Recognition and Accreditation Program.
 Additionally, The New American Economy (NAE) Research Award selected Jersey City to receive NAE research to further address socioeconomic disparities within immigrant populations.

 In 2025, the Trump Administration sued Jersey City and its elected officials for the policies associated with the city's status as a sanctuary city.
 The policies substantially reduce deportations of undocumented immigrants who do not have criminal records, but do not prevent the deportation of those who have violent criminal records.
-Mayor Steven Fulop responded to the lawsuit by saying he would not be "bullied" and vowed to fight the federal government.
+Mayor Steven Fulop (2013–2026) responded to the lawsuit by saying he would not be "bullied" and vowed to fight the federal government.
+The city requested the lawsuit be dismissed as the sanctuary city designation does not violate federal law.